-Our latest update to the Studio makes it easier than ever for an event admin to manage presenters and troubleshoot issues.
+With these improved Studio camera features it is easier than ever for an event admin to manage presenters and troubleshoot issues.

-Note: By default, admins will now see a presenter video box when only their microphone has been turned on.
+By default, admins will see a presenter video box even if only their microphone has been turned on.
 This is to ensure that admins have easy access to view and update that presenter’s status.
 The video box with the avatar of these presenters will not be shown to attendees until their cameras turn on.

 Under Name Tags, you’ll see blue lines next to a presenter’s name when they are on-stage and speaking.